Biden to unveil actions on guns, including new ATF boss

 The critical component in building an untraceable gun is what is known as the lower receiver, a part typically made of metal or polymer.
 An unfinished receiver — sometimes referred to as an “80-percent receiver” — can be legally bought online with no serial numbers or other markings on it, no license required.

-A gunman who killed his wife and four others in Northern California in 2017 who had been prohibited from owning firearms built his own to skirt the court order before his rampage.
+A gunman who killed his wife and four others in Northern California in 2017 had been prohibited from owning firearms, but he built his own to skirt the court order before his rampage.
 And in 2019, a teenager used a homemade handgun to fatally shoot two classmates and wound three others at a school in suburban Los Angeles.

 Plans for Biden's announcement Thursday were first reported by Politico.